robin-raymond/zax.io/handle-hint.md

     value.bar = 2

-    // link a `handle` pointer to `a` from `value` a : A * handle = value.a lifetimeof value
+    // link a `handle` pointer to `a` from `value` a : A * handle = value.a lifetime of value

     doSomething(a, value)
 }